 These parameters include the frequency and level of the input signal, the bandwidth applied, and the gain applied.
 Without knowing these, it’s difficult to make like-for-like comparisons between different THD+N specifications.

-Although a subjective consideration, THD+N of 0.01% or lower may be considered acceptable for devices such as audio interfaces—at these levels, other sources of noise or interference are likely to dominate those coming from harmonic distortion.
+Although subjective, THD+N of 0.01% or lower is acceptable for devices such as audio interfaces—at these levels, other sources of noise or interference are likely to dominate those coming from harmonic distortion.